rkschroeder/rkschroeder/README.md

 This repository contains various small data analysis projects where I applied different data processing strategies and visualization techniques.

 ### 2. **[Portfolio](https://github.com/rkschroeder/Portfolio)**
-My portfolio repository includes a selection of my  significant data science projects.
-These are typically larger projects that involve more complex datasets, machine learning models, and data visualizations.
+My portfolio repository includes more complex data science projects.

 ### 3. **[Practical SQL Book](https://github.com/rkschroeder/PracticalSQL)**
 This repository contains my notes, code, and exercises from the book *Practical SQL*.
-It serves as a guide to mastering SQL, focusing on SQLite, PostgreSQL, and Python for data analysis.
+It serves as a guide to SQLite and PostgreSQL.

 ## Skills